-Cryptozoology is the study of creatures that are rumored to exist, but whose existence has not been substantiated.
-These include legendary beasts such as Bigfoot and the Loch Ness Monster, as well as other lesser-known animals and entities around the world.
+Cryptozoology is the study of creatures that are rumored to exist, but whose existence has not been substantiated using the scientific method.
+These include new species and legendary beasts such as Bigfoot and the Loch Ness monster, as well as other lesser-known animals and entities around the world.
 A few of these creatures may have a basis in reality, while others seemingly do not.

 Because cryptozoology pursues creatures based mostly on rumor or folklore, it's considered a pseudoscience.
 That is, it's not regarded as "real" science because it doesn't use the scientific method as part of its investigations.
-Instead, cryptozoologists rely on historical documents, eyewitness accounts, and their own observations in their attempts to prove what often seems unprovable.
+Instead, cryptozoologists rely on historical documents, eyewitness accounts and their own observations in their attempts to prove what often seems unprovable.
 As you can probably guess, their efforts frequently come up empty-handed.

 As a discipline, cryptozoology has its roots in the 1950s, thanks largely to Belgian scientist Bernard Heuvelmans and Scottish biologist and writer Ivan T. Sanderson.
 Both men had formal scientific degrees but also found themselves fascinated with rare creatures and paranormal subjects.
 Sanderson even claimed to have been personally attacked by an Olitiau, a legendary giant bat with a 12-foot (3.6-meter) wingspan that supposedly exists somewhere in Central Africa.

 Likewise, Heuvelmans was always hot on the trail of mysterious animals.
 His 1958 book, "On the Track of Unknown Animals," is often regarded as a watershed moment for the cryptozoology subculture.
 Surely, Heuvelmans speculated in his tome, there could be pockets of dinosaurs still hidden in remote parts of the world.
 It was just a matter of finding them.